Currently hosting 846 active events

 Thursday evenings will be the occasion for Thirsty Thursdays, an occasion for artists to socialize and network, sponsored by Silent Pool Gin.

-Wednesday evening October 23 will present two new short plays by John Patrick Shanley, one of them a World Premiere.
+Wednesday evening October 23 and Sunday afternoon October 27 will present two new short plays by John Patrick Shanley, both of them World Premieres.

 Saturday afternoon October 26 will be a special matinee devoted to short Dance works.